 Contract management capability and capacity

 Contract Management Unit.
-The MoILHSA does not have a special unit to conduct management of the contract.
+The MoIDPLHSA does not have a special unit to conduct management of the contract.
 Considering the thematic topics of the procured goods/service, the relevant person is designated for this purpose.

 Inspection of the delivery of the goods.
 Each agreement on state procurement includes supervision of the agreement by the relevant person or team defined by the procurer in advance in order to supervise (delivery terms, quantity and quality of the goods) implementation of the agreement.